GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 10. When prompted to confirm the changes, click **Confirm**.

-## Subscribe to other SGTS Services
+## Subscribe to other SGTS Products

-Subscription admins can subscribe to other SGTS Services using TechBiz portal.
+Subscription admins can subscribe to other SGTS Products using TechBiz portal.

 **To subscribe to other SGTS products**